 High-throughput genotyping methods include whole genome analysis by NGS, SNP analysis using microarrays, and targeted sequencing methods such as amplicon sequencing or hybridization capture technology.

 Low-throughput analyses include using multiplex quantitative PCR (qPCR), PACE™ (PCR Allele Competitive Extension) SNP genotyping, and multiplex digital PCR (dPCR) to identify the genotype of a specific SNP.

 Learn more about the language used in genotyping studies.

 Quantitative polymerase chain reaction (qPCR) is a commonly used genotyping technique.
-Often employing a primer-pair and target-specific fluorescent probe, qPCR can be a sensitive and specific way to identify SNPs.
-IDT offers a complete SNP genotyping solution with predesigned assays, as well as complementary easy- and ready-to-use reagent mixes.
+Often employing a primer-pair and target-specific fluorescent probe, qPCR can be a high-resolution way to identify SNPs.
+IDT offers a complete SNP genotyping solution with predesigned sequences, as well as complementary easy- and ready-to-use reagent mixes.
 For other applications, modified probes are available that can be incorporated into custom qPCR assays.

-For user-defined methods, order custom probes with modifications, such as Affinity Plus™ qPCR locked nucleic acid probes, that increase probe stability and enable designs within difficult sequences and with selective target identification.
+For user-defined methods, order custom probes with modifications, such as Affinity Plus™ qPCR locked nucleic acid probes, that increase probe hybridization affinity and enable designs within difficult sequences and with selective target identification.

-The rhAmp SNP Genotyping System is a fully integrated genotyping solution that includes an extensive predesigned assay collection, a custom design tool, optimized reagent mixes, and optional synthetic control templates.
-SNP detection may be performed on any commonly available qPCR instrument.
+The rhAmp SNP Genotyping System is a fully integrated genotyping solution that includes an extensive predesigned sequence collection, a custom design tool, reagent mixes, and optional synthetic control templates.
+SNP identification may be performed on any commonly available qPCR instrument.